Lilian-Waitiki/Healthcare-Analysis/README.md

 By combining patient-level encounter data with procedure records, this analysis aims to identify trends, highlight high-risk patient groups, and provide actionable recommendations for reducing readmissions, supporting decision-making and improving healthcare delivery.

+Original datasets used in this project can be found [here](https://mavenanalytics.io/data-playground/hospital-patient-records).

 ---
 ## Objectives
 📋 **Encounters overview** - Assessing encounters in a given period of time.<br>